hirschmann/nbfc/README.md

 ===================

 NBFC is a cross-platform fan control service for notebooks.
-It comes with a powerful configuration system, which aloows it to be adjustet to many different notebook models.
+It comes with a powerful configuration system, which aloows it to be adjusted to many different notebook models.

 ## How to build